What are disk clone and system clone?

 >> Sector by sector clone: it will clone every sector on the source disk no matter it is used or not, which requires the destination disk to be equal to or larger than the source disk.

 Case 2: Migrate OS to SSD using AOMEI Backupper

 1. Launch AOMEI Backupper.
 Click “Clone” and select “System Clone”.

 2. The required system partition(s) is (are) selected by default.
 Select the partition on the connected SSD as the destination path and click “Next”.

 3. Tick “SSD Alignment” and click “Start Clone”.

 To sum up

 You have learned disk clone vs. system clone from this page.
 The best cloning software AOMEI Backupper can help you complete these two tasks perfectly.
-Apart from the clone feature, AOMEI Backupper is built-in with the backup and restore features.
-You may use it to perform file backup in Windows 10.
-Go for it right now!
+Apart from the clone feature, AOMEI Backupper is specialized backup and sync software.
+You may use it to do system backup, disk backup, and file synchronization, etc. Go for it right now!